Adoption of a child after placement by the youth welfare office

 - Notarized adoption application

-- Notarized declaration of consent of the child over 14 years of age with the consent of the legal representative
+- notarized declaration of consent of the child over 14 years of age with the consent of the legal representative

 - Notarized declarations of consent from the biological parents